Succession Planning in Family Business

 If it were a non-family business and you were thinking about your retirement, you could simply say that you needed to recruit, either internally or externally to replace you.
 Throw a family member into the mix and things become more complicated.

 If you were a non-family business, the decision around your succession would mean only that there is a new vacancy, and the best person for the job would be sought.
-The decision for a family business is typically clouded by a perceived requirement to include family members ‘because we want to make sure they’ve got a job’.
+The decision for a family business can be clouded by the presence of family members who might not, on paper at least, be the best person for the job.
+There can be issues of trust that emerge here and it can be daunting for the next generation to take this role on, especially if they do not feel adequately prepared.

 Succession vs Continuity